devcows/hugo-universal-theme/README.md

 #### Footer

-In the footer there are three blocks customizables: "About us", "Recent posts" and contact.
+In the footer there are three blocks customizables: `About us`, `Recent posts` and `contact`.
 Each block can be set via parameters.

 ##### About us